valenteers/Cenmig_MongoDB_python/README.md

 usage: CENMIGDB_run.py [-h] {make_db,update_db,search,export_sequences,summarize_data} ...

-This program is using for interact with the CenmigDB via command-line for creating new collection or DB of MongoDB please use mongoimport
+This program is using for interact with the CenmigDB via command-line.
+For creating new collection or DB of MongoDB please use mongoimport

 <pre>